nextcloud/documentation/admin_manual/maintenance/update.rst

   .. note:: For specific instructions on how to stop, start, or manage your server, please refer to instructions for the server on your specific operating environment.

-6. Copy, move, or rename your current owncloud directory (named ``/owncloud`` if installed using defaults) to another location for use in your new version of ownCloud.
+6. Move, or rename your current owncloud directory (named ``/owncloud`` if installed using defaults) to another location for use in your new version of ownCloud.

   .. note:: This step ensures that you have a version of ownCloud available for backup purposes.